 To have photography accepted as an art form, photographers in the early twentieth century believed that their portraits, landscapes, and scenes of daily life should resemble paintings or drawings.
 They developed a style called Pictorialism, characterized by soft, glowing light, blurred forms, and a hazy quality.

 Edward Steichen’s career spanned six decades.
 He worked as a photographer, painter, designer, cocurator of a gallery, and director of a major museum’s photography department.
 Steichen’s portraits of J. P. Morgan (1903) and Great Garbo (1928) are considered the definitive portraits of those individuals.
 In 1902 Steichen became a founding member of the Photo Secession, a movement to promote artistic qualities in photographs.
 He worked with Alfred Stieglitz on Camera Work, one of the first photography journals.
 In their galleries, Steichen and Stieglitz introduced modern European art to America, exhibiting the work of Paul Cézanne, Pablo Picasso, Henri Matisse, and others.
 Later, as director of the photography department at the Museum of Modern Art, Steichen created The Family of Man, a landmark exhibition that explored the commonalities that bind people and cultures, such as children, love, and death, as well as introduced the public to works of photography.
 It remains the most popular photography exhibition ever organized.

-• Have students select one of the focus works and write first drafts of short stories set in that landscape.
+• Have students write first drafts of narratives set in this landscape.
 They should develop characters and write dialogue.
 Encourage students to use descriptive words and phrases to capture the mood and atmosphere of the art.

 • Review the drafts, and have students write a final version of their stories.

 • Publish stories using the computer.
-Display the stories with the works of art (suggested title: Treemendous Tales).
+Display the narratives with the works of art (suggested title: Treemendous Tales).

 Resources Available to Order